tetelie/Minecraft2Arduino/README.md

   <img src="doc/m2a_logo_txt.png" width="300" height="300" />
 </p>

-# 📌 Description
+# Description

 Minecraft2Arduino is a project that enables interactions between Minecraft and Arduino, allowing actions in the real world based on in-game events.
 Think of it as a direct portal between Minecraft and reality!

 # Summary
-- Functioning

 - Global Architecture
-  - Ardiuno Side
+- Arduino Side
 - Gateway Side
 - Minecraft Side
 - Documentation
-- Setup example
+🚀 Setup Example

 # Fonctioning